How to Define Your MVP’s Core Features: A Step-by-Step Guide for Startups

 Conduct Audience Research:

 If you’re not careful, you might solve a problem that doesn’t exist.
-Audience research helps to confirm the existence of a perceived problem.
-It also offers other important insights about your intended users.
+Audience research helps confirm whether the problem truly exists and offers other important insights about your intended users.
 A clear understanding of your users’ demographics, pain points, and needs should all inform the minimum viable features of your app.

 There are several ways to conduct audience research.
 Use tools and techniques like: